niplav/site/utilitarian_compliments.md

-It seems like <!--TODO: source here, perhaps a link to reddit of people complaining about not getting enough compliments--> people don't get as many compliments as they want, and that getting a compliment greatly enhances the quality of their lives. <!--Again, link to a reddit thread of people talking about how they remember compliments from years ago.--> Some people even report to remember compliments months or even years after they get them and are very happy about them.
+It seems like <!--TODO: source here, perhaps a link to reddit of people complaining about not getting enough compliments--> people don't get as many compliments as they want, and that getting a compliment greatly enhances the quality of their lives. <!--TODO: Again, link to a reddit thread of people talking about how they remember compliments from years ago.--> Some people even report to remember compliments months or even years after they get them and are very happy about them.

 This creates a good opportunity for utilitarians (both hedonic and preference) to use otherwise wasted time.
 Since there is often time